-- investigates civil aviation accidents, serious incidents and, if it is necessary for the improvement of aviation safety, also incidents; - develop safety recommendations for the prevention of the causes of civil aviation accidents, serious incidents and incidents in the further operations of civil aviation and control the compliance with such flight safety recommendations; - notify the Ministry of Transport of any civil aviation accidents, serious incidents, and incidents that have occurred in the territory of the Republic of Latvia and in other countries; - notify the bodies referred to in Article 9(2) of Regulation (EU) No 996/2010 of the European Parliament and of the Council of 20 October 2010 on the investigation and prevention of accidents and incidents in civil aviation and repealing Directive 94/56/EC11 (hereinafter Regulation No 996/2010) of any civil aviation accidents, serious incidents, and incidents that have occurred in the territory of the Republic of Latvia.
+- investigates civil aviation accidents, serious incidents and, if it is necessary for the improvement of aviation safety, also incidents; - develop safety recommendations for the prevention of the causes of civil aviation accidents, serious incidents and incidents in the future operations of civil aviation and control the compliance with such aviation safety recommendations; - notify the Ministry of Transport of any civil aviation accidents, serious incidents, and incidents that have occurred in the territory of the Republic of Latvia and in other countries: - notify the bodies referred to in Article 9(2) of Regulation No 996/2010 of any civil aviation accidents, serious incidents, and incidents that have occurred in the territory of the Republic of Latvia.

-The procedures for the investigation of civil aviation accidents and incidents are prescribed by the Cabinet Regulation No 423 of 31 May 2011 "Procedures for Investigation of Civil Aviation Accidents and Incidents" Civil aviation accidents, serious incidents and incidents shall be investigated pursuant to Annex 13 to the Chicago Convention on International Civil Aviation signed on 7 December 1944 (hereinafter - Convention) and Regulation (EU)
+The procedures for the investigation of civil aviation accidents and incidents are prescribed by the Cabinet Regulation No 423 of 31 May 2011 "Procedures for Investigation of Civil Aviation Accidents and Incidents".
+Civil aviation accidents, serious incidents and incidents shall be investigated pursuant to Annex 13 to the Chicago Convention on International Civil Aviation signed on 7 December 1944 (hereinafter - Convention) and Regulation (EU) No 996/2010 of the European Parliament and of the Council of 20 October 2010 on the investigation and prevention of accidents and incidents in civil aviation and repealing Directive 94/56/EC.